rosekamallove/resume/resume.md

 - Updated the **GraphQL** queries and validations to add two new metrics from **Github's GraphQL API**
 - Refactored the code which **decreased the hassle** of adding new metrics from **5 files to 1 file - by 25%**
-- **Wrote tests** to type-check the Metrics and their properties using **tape.js**
-- Added a validator to validate variables using **jsonschema**
+- **Wrote tests** to type-check the Metrics and their properties using **tape.js** and a **jsonschema** validator to validate the variables

 ### <span>MLH Pre-Fellowship</span> <span class="technologies">July 2021 -- August 2021</span>

 A **4-week** Educational program offered by MLH powered by GitHub

-- Integrated **AlanAI Voice Assistant** to the [Open Sourced Portfolio Template](https://github.com/rosekamallove/Portfolio-MLH) to navigate around the website through Voice Commands which improved the interactivity of the portfolio
+- Integrated **AlanAI Voice Assistant** to the [Open Sourced Portfolio Template](https://github.com/rosekamallove/Portfolio-MLH) to navigate around the website through Voice Commands, making the portfolio more interactive
 - Built the MVP of **[YouTemy](https://github.com/rosekamallove/youtemy)** that **won** the MLH Pre-Fellowship 3 Week Sprint **Hackathon**

 ## Projects